jmviz/wety/server/deployment.md

 # Disable the wety service from starting on boot
 sudo systemctl disable wety

-# View the logs of the wety service
+# View the logs of the wety service (in reverse order, i.e. most to least recent)
-sudo journalctl -u wety
+sudo journalctl -u wety -r

 # Check the configuration of the wety service
 sudo systemctl cat wety